 The jobsub server would naturally have to check to see if the user is actually a global superuser, and return an error if not.

-#1 Updated by Shreyas Bhat about 1 year ago
+#1 Updated by Shreyas Bhat over 1 year ago

 Our confirmation message should be something like "You are about to delete 8000 jobs.
 Are you sure you want to do this?
 (Y/n)"